From the Research Institute's Founding Executive Director and Vice President for Health Sciences and Technology, Michael

 In November 2018, Virginia Tech received a transformative $50 million gift from Cynthia and Heywood Fralin and the Horace G. Fralin Charitable Trust to endow the research institute, which was renamed as the Fralin Biomedical Research Institute at VTC.

-The institute currently has 39 research teams with more than 400 faculty, staff, and students working together to solve major health challenges, and attracting top scientific talent to Roanoke from leading institutions.
+The institute currently has nearly 40 research teams with more than 450 faculty, staff, and students working together to solve major health challenges, and attracting top scientific talent to Roanoke from leading institutions.
 Faculty team leaders have joined the institute from Baylor College of Medicine, Brandeis, Cedars Sinai Medical Center, Emory, Georgetown, George Washington University, Harvard, Mt.
 Sinai Medical Center, MIT, the Medical University of South Carolina, the National Institute of Environmental Health Sciences, the National Institute of Mental Health, the University of Alabama at Birmingham, the University of Arkansas Health Sciences, the University of California San Diego, the University of Massachusetts, the University of Minnesota, the University of North Carolina, New York University, the University of Utah, the University of Vermont, the University of Virginia, Virginia Commonwealth University and Yale.

 The published works of these faculty research team leaders have been cited over 250,000 times with some faculty listed in the top 0.1% of most cited faculty worldwide.
-The institute currently has more than 185 active grants and contracts totalling $150 million, primarily from the National Institutes of Health.
+The institute currently has active grants and contracts totalling more than $170 million, primarily from the National Institutes of Health.
 Moreover graduate students from the nationally recognized Translational Biology, Medicine and Health (TBMH) program and from other Virginia Tech graduate programs who carry out their research in collaboration with mentors at the institute have been very successful at winning a large number of highly competitive individual NIH predoctoral fellowships.